SaiKoya/terraform-workshop/lab_01/README.md

 In this lab, you will use Terraform to create azure resources in your Azure subscription.

-In this lab, you will learn:
+You will learn:

-* How to initialize Terraform
-* Run a Terraform plan
-* Run a Terraform apply
+* Authentication with Azure using the Azure CLI
-* Run a Terraform destroy
+* The Terraform workflow

 ## Lab Exercise

+### Create Terraform Configuration

-* Change directory into a folder specific to this lab.
+Change directory into the folder specific to this lab.
-* For example: `cd terraform-workshop/lab_01/`.
+For example: `cd terraform-workshop/lab_01/`.

-* Create a file named `main.tf` and add a single Resource Group resource.
-* Replace `{PREFIX}` with your initials or something unique. i.e `jb-my-rg`
+Add a single Resource Group resource to `main.tf`.
+Replace `{PREFIX}` with your initials or something unique. i.e `jb-my-rg`
 ``` hcl
 provider "azurerm" {
   features {}